How To Clean Your Air Hockey Table So It Lasts Longer

 This is especially important if you want to start playing again right away.
 Drying up any leftover water is also helpful in preventing dust from sticking to the playing surface as it settles.

-You’re done cleaning your air hockey table.
+Once you’re done cleaning your air hockey table.
 Turn off the air pump if you aren’t planning on playing right away.
 Otherwise, grab your paddle and jump right in.

 Save Stress with Regular Cleaning